How Charitable Giving Became Part of My Businesss

 If you’re interested in supporting these wonderful organizations, there are a couple that can receive donations from outside Costa Rica:

-I don’t think the other groups can accept donations outside of CR, but you can check out the work they do below:
+I don’t think the other groups have a way of accepting donations outside of CR, but you can still check out the work they do below:

 Each of these groups is run by people with big hearts, who do so much with the limited donations they receive.